Young Victorian Theatre Company G&S since 1971 in Baltimore, MD USA

 Assistant General Manager

 Fallon Goodman was born to Young Vic’s own General Manager Brian Goodman and his wife Laurie on October 12, 1992, and the rest is history.
-An eager young mezzo-soprano, she spent her youth running around backstage, eventually made her way onstage in over a decade’s worth of summer performances with Young Vic, and continued to contribute behind the scenes when she left Baltimore for college & whether it was controlling the spotlight, assisting with wigs and makeup, penning editorials, and the like.
+An eager young mezzo-soprano, she spent her youth running around backstage, eventually made her way onstage in over a decade’s worth of summer performances with Young Vic, and continued to contribute behind the scenes when she left Baltimore for college and whether it was controlling the spotlight, assisting with wigs and makeup, penning editorials, and the like.

 Support